alxlove/tempura/README.md

     . dvgreg y_var x1_var x2_var x3_var, id (id_var) time (time_var)
     . dvpaul y_var x1_var x2_var x3_var, id (id_var) time (time_var)

+Please note that after executing the `dvgreg` function, it is important to clear and reset the `tsset` settings before running any program that requires units and time identification.

 ## References
 ***
-* Vernby, K., and Lindgren, K. O. (2009).
-Estimating dynamic panel models when there are gaps in the dependent variable.
+* [Vernby, K., and Lindgren, K. O. (2009).](https://karevernby.files.wordpress.com/2011/06/dynamicpanels.pdf) Estimating dynamic panel models when there are gaps in the dependent variable.
 Uppsala Universitet, Department of Government Studies in Political Economy and Welfare Working Paper Series, 1.
-Stata.
-* Carter, David B., and Christopher S. Signorino.
-2010.
-"Back to the Future: Modeling Time Dependence in Binary Data."
-Political Analysis 18 (3): 271-92.
+* [Carter, D. B., & Signorino, C. S. (2010).](https://doi.org/10.1093/pan/mpq013) Back to the future: Modeling time dependence in binary data.
+Political Analysis, 18(3), 271-292.

 ## Acknowledgements
 ***
 The underlying approach of `dvgreg` for estimating dynamic panel models with DV gaps was developed by Vernby, K., and Lindgren, who also implemented this method in a Stata package of the same name.
-The `tempura` project was created to make this method available for replication and original work in R. I would like to express our gratitude to Vernby and Lindgren for their valuable contribution.
-The namesake Stata program is Vernby and Lindgren's original file and is included here with the authors' approval.
+The `tempura` project was created with the aim of making this method available for R users.
+The namesake Stata program is Vernby and Lindgren's original work and is included here with the authors' approval.

 ## Contributing
 ***